Air Fryer Recipe

 Method

-6. Preheat air fryer to 200°C (392°F).
+6. Preheat the air fryer to 200°C (392°F).

-7. Arrange rice balls in the fryer basket, spray with olive oil, and air fry for 10-12 minutes until golden brown.
+7. Arrange the rice balls in the fryer basket, spray with olive oil, and air fry for 10-12 minutes until golden brown.

 8. Serve hot with tomato sauce or aioli.